Transport Layer Security (TLS)

 Code Examples: HTTPS Client using Boost Beast

 Starting with Botan 3.3.0 (and assuming a recent version of Boost), one may use Botan’s TLS using C++20 coroutines.
-The following example implements a simple HTTPS client that may be used to fetch content from web servers:
+The following example implements a minimal HTTPS client using Botan’s default settings to fetch content from web servers.

 #include <iostream>